Hobby injection molding: Equipment

 Benchtop injectors are smaller and simpler than their larger industrious counterparts because they rely on the operator to manually inject melted polymer into the mold and remove the finished part from the mold.
-Production injectors automatically inject melted polymer at a prescribed rate into the mold, cool the mold to rapidly solidify the polymer, then eject the part from the mold once it's cool.
+Production injectors automatically inject melted polymer at a prescribed rate into the mold, cool the mold to rapidly solidify the polymer, then eject the part from the mold once it cools.
 The two halves of the mold must be pressed together with great force to prevent a flash in the part where the two halves meet, and the nozzle of the injector must be pressed tightly against the inlet port of the mold to prevent the escape of melted polymer and a defect in the finished part.
-In a benchtop injector this is done manually by clamping or bolting the mold together and clamping the complete mold into the injector.
+In a benchtop injector, this is done manually by clamping or bolting the mold together and clamping the complete mold into the injector.
 In a production injector this is accomplished with hydraulic or pneumatic actuators, which increase the cost of the machine but dramatically reduce the labor required to produce a finished part.